madelineattableau/TC2019/LODS instructions.md

 The R solution is pretty straight forward since the function itself accepts a vector.
 To determine the return value, the text of a parameter can be used.
 For Python the implementation looks a little bit different, because the function we are using does not take a list, but an atomic string value.
 To accomodate that, we need a `for` loop.
 Otherwise the Python code would need to be evaluated for each and every song, which takes longer than the `for` loop because of transfer and package load times.

+### Next Exercise

 ===
 ### Exercise: Pre-processing with Prep Builder

-In this exercise, we will move to Tableau Prep to conduct an exercise using our new external services feature, recently released in 2019.3!
+In this exercise, we will move to Tableau Prep Builder to conduct an exercise using our new external services feature, recently released in 2019.3!
 We will conduct sentiment analysis on yelp reviews of buffets in Vegas to determine each review's compound sentiment score.

+For now, you can just listen to how Prep Builder interacts with R and Python.

+===

 Move to the Tableau Prep Shortcut on the Desktop and open the flow titled **yelp_sentiment_flow_starter.tflx**.
 If a security warning comes up (looks like **THIS**), press load.